mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/javascript.md

 Be sure to check that the path to `nexmoClient.js` is correct for your project structure.

-## Using the Nexmo Client SDK in your app
+## Using the Client SDK in your app

 ### Creating Users and JWTs